preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-v7/templates-v7/index.rst

 To edit a template, you can also just click the name.
 When you edit a template, all options described below are available.

-You create templates for publishing apps, community sites and Teamwork the same way, see this page: :doc:`Creating app templates in Omnia v7 </general-assets/creating-app-templates/index>`
+You create templates for publishing apps, community sites and Teamwork the same way, see this page: :doc:`Creating app templates </general-assets/creating-app-templates/index>`

 Setup step in a SharePoint Communication site
 **************************************************